 Field of view and composition

 Field of view and composition are both important factors to consider when setting up the perfect shot, as well as when deciding what equipment to use.
 They are also important factors in getting the best out of a gimbal.
 Field of view is very important; even unstable shots can appear smoother if a wide field of view is used, for example between 120° and 180°.
-Many action cameras such as action cameras use a wide field of view by default, but to achieve such a setup with a DSLR will require a lens of around 10mm or more.
+Many action cameras such as the GoPro use a wide field of view by default, but to achieve such a setup with a DSLR will require a lens of around 10mm or more.
 The larger the lens, the more heavy and difficult to carry the DSLR can become.
 Therefore, you should always consider whether a gimbal with support for larger lenses is required, especially if regularly shooting fast-moving subjects or environments.

 Constantly being aware of shot composition is equally important when it comes to creating a smooth shot, which requires the naked eye, not just an expensive piece of equipment.
 When filming a moving subject using a gimbal and DSLR, care should always be taken to allow for a buffer above and below the person or object being tracked.
 Should a sudden movement occur, the shot will be less likely to be ruined by part of the subject being cut from the frame, which will help to keep the image smoother and more consistent.